The Boy Scouts of America is one of the nation's largest and most

 buttons on the left of each page, are organized in the same way as the

-is in charge of District Activities for Cubs, Scouts and Venturing.
+Program and Sevice) is in charge of District Activities for Cubs,

-Look here for information on Pinewood Derbies, Cub Weekends, Scout
+Scouts and Venturers.
+Look here for information on Pinewood Derbies,

-Camporees, Mall Shows, and so on.
-Where appropriate, we'll also have
+Scout Camporees, Mall Shows, and so on.
+Where appropriate, we'll

-information on Council Activities and High Adventure opportunities
+also have information on Council Activities and High Adventure

 tasked with promoting organized camping programs for Cubs and

 Scouts.
-Look here for information on Cub Day Camps and Resident
+Look here for information on Cub Weekends, Cub Day Camps and Resident

-responsible for internal communications within the district, as well
+communications within the district, as well as public relations.

-as public relations.
-Look here for information on publicizing your
+Look here for information on publicizing your unit's activities or

 Corps is a group of experienced veteran Scouters supporting our